emberjs/rfcs/text/0000-decorators.md

 The [Ember Decorators](http://ember-decorators.github.io/ember-decorators/)
-project has been experimenting with using decorators within Ember for some time now, with the goal of reaching feature parity with the legacy object model, and the learnings from that project will be used to inform the API design in this RFC.
+project has been experimenting with using decorators within Ember for some time now, with the goal of reaching feature parity with the classic object model, and the learnings from that project will be used to inform the API design in this RFC.